-This course is a study of the "big ideas" of macroeconomics such as GDP, inflation, unemployment, labor, and international trade.
-A look at public-policy decision making using macro theories such as: monetary policy, fiscal policy and other economic-stabilization theories, is also presented.
+This course is a study of the "big ideas" of macroeconomics such as GDP, CPI, inflation, unemployment, labor, and international trade.
+A look at public-policy decision making using macro theories such as: monetary policy, fiscal policy and other economic-stabilization theories.
 This course will also examine the economic challenges facing our economy.
-(Previously known as ECO 201- Macroeconomics) \Prerequisite: BSAD 1050
+(Previously known as ECO 201- Macroeconomics)